rmrk-team/evm-sample-contracts/contracts/MergedEquippable/README.md

 </details>

-Using `RMRKBaseStorage` requires custom implementation of part management.
+Using `RMRKCatalog` requires custom implementation of part management.
 Available internal functions to use when writing it are:

 - `_addPart(IntakeStruct memory intakeStruct)`